TheLeon9/chifoumi/README.md

 3. You have the profile page to see your profile.

 4. The Game page to play.

-5. You need to win 3 times to win the fight.
+5. The Bot page to play vs a bot

+6. LeaderBoard page to see the leaderboard

+7. Shop page to see the shop

-6. Have luck, have tactics, and be at the top !!
+8. Have luck, have tactics, and be at the top !!

 ------------------------